 Definition of Paradigm Shift – Shift in Paradigm – A fundamental change in approach or underlying assumptions.

-Shifting our Paradigm is not only in sales but most commonly in life.
+Paradigm shift or Shifting our Paradigm is not only in sales but most commonly in life.

 I am reminded of the story of a father sitting in a hospital waiting room with his four young children.

 The four young children, ranging from two to nine years old, ran around a hospital waiting room, jumping on chairs, yelling and screaming, entirely out of control.
 While the father sits in a chair, not paying attention, doing nothing to parent his four young children.

 The folks in the hospital waiting room were being disturbed and began whispering about his lack of parenting skills.

 After about 20 minutes, one of the men sitting in the waiting room walked up to the father and said, “Sir, I don’t know if you are aware of it, but your children are disturbing the people in this waiting room.”

 The father looked up at the gentleman and, with tears in his eyes, said, “Yes, I know, and I am sorry, their mother just passed away, and I am not sure what to do.”

 At that point, hearing the father’s response, the folks in the waiting room took a different attitude.
 They began helping the father.